The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-However, it is just these weakly insulating samples exhibiting non-exponential $\sigma(T)$ within the accessible $T$-range, which have to be reliably discriminated from metallic ones close to the MIT.
-The central significance of this task renders the trusty characterization of the MIT very challenging: An incorrect classification of one or of a very few samples can change the answer to the question whether, at $T = 0$, the MIT is continuous or discontinuous.
-Therefore, the tendency to misinterpret weakly insulating samples as metallic causes a bias toward continuity of the MIT.
-Moreover, in case the MIT is continuous, such a misclassification can considerably modify the obtained value of the critical exponent of $\sigma(T = 0)$.
+We stress the significance of just these weakly insulating samples, which exhibit merely nonexponential $\sigma(T)$ within the accessible $T$ range.
+Their reliable discrimination from metallic ones is of central importance to the trusty characterization of the MIT: An incorrect classification of one or of a very few samples can easily change the answer to the question whether $\lim_{T \rightarrow 0} \sigma(T,x)$ is a continuous function of the control parameter $x$ or whether it exhibits a discontinuity at the MIT.
+Therefore, the mentioned tendency to misinterpret weakly insulating samples as metallic causes an interpretation bias toward continuity of the MIT.
+Furthermore, in case the MIT were indeed continuous, such a misclassification could considerably modify the obtained value of the critical exponent of $\lim_{T \rightarrow 0} \sigma(T,x)$.

-Since the mean hopping energy very likely continuously tends to zero when the MIT is approached from the insulating side, going to lower and lower temperatures is of limited value in the characterization of the MIT: In each real experiment, there is a control parameter region of finite width, in which only non-exponential $\sigma(T)$ can be observed although the corresponding samples are insulating.
-For this reason, each success in unambiguously classifying a given set of samples, which is reached by diminishing the lowest accessible $T$ value, is ruined again, when the density of the considered values of the control parameter is increased.
+One cannot escape this problem: Since the mean hopping energy very likely continuously tends to zero when the MIT is approached from the insulating side, going to lower and lower temperatures is of limited value in the characterization of the MIT.
+In each real experiment, there is a control parameter region of finite width in which only nonexponential $\sigma(T)$ can be observed although the corresponding samples are insulating.
+For this reason, every success in unambiguously classifying a given set of samples which is reached by diminishing the lowest accessible $T$ value is ruined again when the density of the considered values of the control parameter is increased.

 In other words: The relevant temperature scale is set by the mean hopping energy.
-Hence, very likely in each experiment, when continuously varying the control parameter, one passes the MIT at high temperatures.
+Hence, very likely in each experiment, when continuously varying the control parameter, one passes the MIT at infinitely high temperature, even if the measurements are performed at a few mK.

+We remark that related severe experimental difficulties arise also for another reason: The critical exponent of the characteristic temperature seems to be rather large; it was estimated to amount to $2.1 \pm 0.1$ for crystalline n-Ge:(As,Ga) and to $3.0 \pm 0.4$ for amorphous Si$_{1-x}$Cr$_x$, see Refs.\ \onlinecite{Zabr.Zino} and \onlinecite{Moe.90b}, respectively.
+Therefore, we expect that, to reduce the width of the control parameter region within which only nonexponential $\sigma(T)$ can be observed merely by a factor of 2, the lowest measuring temperature has to be diminished at least by a factor of 4, possibly even by one order of magnitude.